-MAKE AHEAD SCALLOPED POTATOES
+MAKE THEM AHEAD

 To make this scalloped potatoes recipe ahead of time simply go through all of the steps but only cook it for 35 to 40 minutes.
 When it comes to the day of wanting to serve it, about 3 more tablespoons of chopped butter to the top, cover with foil and bake for 15 minutes covered and the uncover and bake for another 15 minutes to get perfectly cooked scalloped potatoes.

-WHAT CAN I MAKE WITH SCALLOPED POTATOES
+WHAT CAN I SERVE THEM WITH

 There are plenty of main dish entrees that would go amazing with these scalloped potatoes and here are a few.

-REHEATING: Add a1/3 cup of chicken stock, 3 tablespoons of butter, or a 1/3 cup of cream to the top of the potatoes, cover in foil and cook for 25 minutes on 375°.
+REHEATING: Add a 1/3 cup of chicken stock, 3 tablespoons of butter, or a 1/3 cup of cream to the top of the potatoes, cover in foil and cook for 25 minutes on 375°.

 STORING AND FREEZING: Store these scalloped potatoes covered in plastic wrap and keep in the refrigerator for up to 6 days.
 These will also freeze well but I suggest removing them from the pan and keep in a covered plastic container for up to 3 months.

-*If you are digging this scalloped potatoes recipe then you have to make my Creamy Polenta Recipe, and don’t forget to drop me a comment below and a rating if you’ve had the chance to make this amazing potato recipe*
+*If you are digging this scalloped potatoes recipe then you have to make my Creamy Polenta Recipe, and don’t forget to drop me a comment below and a rating if you’ve had the chance to make this recipe*